Why do students choose to attend Western Michigan University?

 - For flight science students, the full curriculum is available here.

-- For maintenance students, the full curriculum is available here.
+- For aviation management and operations students, the full curriculum is available here.

 - For technical operations students, the full curriculum is available here.